 The banning of the books in public schools is a violation of the separation between the church and the state because public schools are provided for by the government and are open to all students from all religions.
 The banning is based on a Christian-centered belief, which allows the church to intervene when it shouldn’t be able to.
 (The United States Constitution, Article VI, #3 shows that there is a separation in of these powers in the United States.)
 Because it is a Christian-centered belief that witchcraft is immoral, why should schools supported by the government prevent non-Christians from reading the books, as well as Christians who do not believe that witchcraft is immoral?
 The banning prohibits those who do believe the books are morally sound from reading what in their opinion might be some of the best books they’ve ever read.
 The Constitution protects our rights and favors individual desires rather than those of q dominant group.
 It signifies what our country was founded upon and what should still be relevant today, like freedom of speech and freedom of religion.
 If we allow a limited group, even the collection of public schools, to decide what we can and cannot read based on religious beliefs, what is there to prevent other decisions from being made which likewise restrain us from our personal liberties?
 As David Leslie Brown once said, “The way we are going to think tomorrow depends largely on what we are thinking today.”
 If we let special groups do this today, we might not be able to prevent special groups from doing this in the future.
 America was founded on freedom, being able to do what we want to as long as it doesn’t infringe on other people’s rights.
 Reading a book does not infringe on anyone else’s rights.
 Consequently, reading a Harry Potter book would not infringe on anyone’s rights and should be available to those who believe the books are not promoting the idea of witchcraft.

 The banning of J.K.
 Rowling’s Harry Potter books in public schools is unconstitutional and unjust.
 They have significant life lessons, provide children with an enlightening alternative to brainless activities, and are non-religious-based books that almost everyone should have a chance to read.
 Granted, the later books are unsuitable for young children and should be placed on public bookshelves with caution; but in the case of middle school students, junior high students and high school students, the books are a delightful read and have no place being banned from classrooms and school libraries.
 Hopefully, students everywhere will soon raise glasses and shout “To Harry Potter — the boy who lived!”
-(Stone, 17)
+(SS, 17)